Lesson 4 - The short-term causes of the French Revolution

 |

-2. Louis backs down and agrees to call the Estates General.
+2. Necker returns, and Louis agrees to call the Estates General.

 3. The Estates General meets amidst a social and economic crisis.